How to Make Fire in the Snow

 Bic Lighter

-The bic gets a bad wrap for 2 reasons.
+The Bic gets a bad wrap for two reasons.
 One is that it doesn’t work when it’s cold.
-While that’s true, I don’t have that problem as I keep mine in an inner pocket close to my body.
-It’s an issue for any gas lighter so it’s not a bic problem rather than a fuel problem.
-The second is water.
-Yes, if you drop it in water and it gets water logged it won’t work.
-BUT if you blow on it fiercely, it’s far easier than you think to dry it out and get it working again.
-I’m talking 30 seconds here and you can fix a wet bic.
+While this is true, I don’t have that problem, as I keep mine in an inner pocket close to my body.
+It’s an issue for any gas lighters, so it’s not just a Bic problem rather than a fuel problem.

 Matches